Submissions

 4. Papers will be evaluated by anonymous peer reviewers.
 All papers submitted to the Editorial Board will be sent to two external reviewers, specialists on the subject, who will return them together with an evaluation report that will determine whether the papers complies with the Procedures for Submission of Papers.
 Papers will be accepted or rejected within four months of receipt.

-6. The Deputy Editor in Chief shall acknowledge receipt of all the submitted originals within fifteen working days of receipt.
-Such notification should not be considered as an acceptance declaration of publication of papers.
-This acceptance is determined by the positive evaluation of external reviewers (see section 3).
+6. The journal Secretariat will acknowledge receipt of all manuscripts received within twenty working days of receipt.
+Such notification will not be considered as a declaration of acceptance for publication, which will be determined by the positive evaluation by external refereeing (see § 3).

-7. The following data must be set out on a separate sheet: full address, research centre or university, telephone number, e-mail address and ORCID of the author(s).
-A letter signed by all authors certifying the declaration of authorship, good practices, and copyright assignment must be submitted for the acceptance of works.
-The form for this procedure is available on our website.
+7. In a separate Word file, the following data must be provided: full address of the author(s), research centre or university to which he/she belongs, contact telephone number, e-mail address and ORCID of the author(s).
+For the acceptance of the work it is essential to send a letter signed by all the authors certifying the declaration of authorship, good practices and cession of rights.
+A form is available for authors on the journal's website (download here).

-8. Articles and bibliographic reviews submitted for publication must rigorously follow the rules stated below.
+8. Articles and bibliographical reviews submitted for publication must comply strictly with the rules detailed below.

-9. Manuscripts should be submitted as text files of common word processors for PC or Macintosh (preferably saved as DOC or ASCII files) and single spacing.
-The maximum length of original articles must be 25 pages (approximately 11,000 words written in 12-point Times New Roman), including figures, tables, notes, and bibliography.
-The maximum length of bibliographic reviews submitted for publication must be 5 pages (approximately 11,000 words written in 12-point Times New Roman).
+9. Articles should be written in the most common word processors for PC or Macintosh (preferably DOC or ASCII format), single-spaced, with a maximum length of 25 pages (approximately 11,000 words written in Times New Roman 12-point font), including figures, tables, notes and bibliography.
+Contributions submitted for publication in the Reviews section should not exceed 5 pages (approximately 7,000 words in Times New Roman 12-point font).

-12. The articles should follow the IMRandD model (Introduction, Methodology, Results and Discussion) with these sections:
+12. Articles should follow the IMR&D model (Introduction, Methodology, Results and Discussion) and include the following sections:

 a) Introduction, with the objective of the study.

-b) Brief explanation of the methodology, including sources and historiographical references.
+b) A brief explanation of the methodology, including sources and historiographical references on the issue.

-c) Development of the research results, originality and contribution to existing knowledge.
+c) Development of the research results, contribution and originality to what is already known.

 d) Clear and concise conclusions.